 Pope Paul has made a personal appeal to the kidnappers of former Italian Prime Minister Aldo Moro.

-Pope Paul has made a personal appeal to the kidnappers of former Italian Prime Minister Aldo Moro.
+Background: Pope Paul has made a personal appeal to the kidnappers of former Italian Prime Minister Aldo Moro.
 In his blessing in St Peter's Square, on Sunday (2 April) he begged those responsible for what he called "this terrifying attack" to release their victim.

 SYNOPSIS: The Pope made his appeal amid growing Press speculation in Italy that the former Prime Minister's guerrilla captors plan to start bargaining.